 After some searching, we decided on Green Studios with their ‘Home Office Pod’ and we love it!

 Green studios offered custom made buildings where you can choose the size, shape, number of windows and type of roof etc. We chose this size as it fits well and leaves some space to spare for the lawn.
 We wanted a lot of windows to maximise light and give it a more spacious feel.
 The roof is sedum and it looks really lovely, gives it a very natural feel and makes it blend into the garden perfectly.
 Inside we went for wooden floors and dimmable lighting which can be operated with a remote from inside the house.

 If you want to sell your house but don’t want to pay for home improvements, Vivo property buyers specialises in buying homes fast in London and in the south-east.
-We buy homes in any condition, so If you’re struggling to sell your home or can’t sell your home within the timeline you need or want to avoid the hassle of the open market then use our quick form for a no obligation offer in under 24 hours.
+We buy homes in any condition, so if you’re struggling to sell your home or can’t sell your home within the timeline you need or want to avoid the hassle of the open market then use our quick form for a no obligation offer in under 24 hours.
 We’re a great solution for anyone looking to sell houses fast.
 To see why you should choose us, click here.

 As fast property buyers we often buy houses to help people in difficult situations, which can sometimes be financially related.
 We understand how difficult it is to have to sell your home to help with debts and that’s why we let our clients stay in their house for a few weeks to give them time to get back on their feet.
 This is also why we are very proud to announce that we are now supporting Alone in London as our chosen charity; a wonderful organisation that helps vulnerable young people in London who are on the brink of homelessness.

 Not only do they support young adults by helping them find accommodation, they also work with them to develop a long term solution to their problems – whether that is helping them make positive life choices, or developing their skills to give them a foundation to thrive and grow in the world.